eyonggu/coli/README.md

 coli
 ====

 A framework with coli support.

-The signal handling is also good.
+It's not fully finished yet.